nwcadence/edX-DEV212x-Intro-to-DevOps/docs/Lab3/edX-DEV212x-Lab3.md

 ![](<media/extract_parts_unlimited.png>)

-**6.** Clone the repo of your team project to the location where you extracted the sample
+**6.** Clone the repo of your team project to the location where you extracted the sample.
+You may be asked to enter your password at this step.

 Set the **Working Directory** to the following location: